Fashion / Style

 Did you also know that there is no test for ovarian cancer?
 That there are no warning signs?
 There is no cure?

-In Australia alone three women die every day from this disease.
+In Australia alone, three women die every day from this disease.
 Nearly 300,000 women worldwide are diagnosed every year.
-And once it's diagnosed, it's often too late.
+And once this cancer is diagnosed, it's often too late.

-Camilla and Marc founders, creative director Camilla Freeman-Topper and CEO Marc Freeman experienced these realities first-had.
+Camilla and Marc founders, creative director Camilla Freeman-Topper and CEO Marc Freeman experienced these realities first-hand.
 The pair lost their mother to ovarian cancer 27 years ago when they were 11 and 13.

 Now, they and their brand are pledging help change the future of women's health.
 Introducing the brand's philanthropic campaign in 2021 - Ovaries.
 Talk About Them.
-It's a cause designed to raise awareness ovarian cancer and funding for the research we need to help develop an early detection test for this disease.
+It's a cause designed to raise awareness for ovarian cancer - and drive funding for the research to develop an early detection test.
 100 percent of the proceeds from the campaign will go to Associate Professor Caroline Ford and her team at the Ovarian Cancer Research Group, UNSW Medicine.

 Jess Blanch